jcng75/EventPulse/docs/report/index.md

 INFO:root:Getting object from S3 bucket: eventpulse-processing-bucket, key: test-object.json
 INFO:root:{'ArtistID': {'S': 'ISOKNOCK'}, 'ItemID': {'S': 'TRACK#4EVR'}, 'Duration': {'N': '195'}, 'EntityType': {'S': 'Track'}, 'Streams': {'N': '6000000'}, 'Title': {'S': '4EVR'}, 'Features': {'L': ['Knock2', 'Isoxo']}, 'Year': {'N': '2024'}}
 ```

+The next step was to verify the structure of the JSON object.
+Based on the requirements, the following attributes are required:
+- ArtistID
+- ItemID
+Additionally, I wanted to make sure that no extraneous attributes were included.
+To do this, I created a dictionary that defined the expected attributes and their data types.
+The script would iterate through each key in the JSON object and verify that it existed in the expected structure.
+If any required attributes were missing, an error would be logged and the object would be marked as invalid.
+Finally, the script would check that the data types of each attribute matched the expected types.
+Based on how the JSON object is structured, each attribute is a dictionary with a single key representing the data type (e.g., "S" for string, "N" for number, "L" for list).
+The script would compare the data type key in the JSON object against the expected type from the structure dictionary.